Insecure creator and star Issa Rae has the best idea for a new TV show. Think: black Gossip Girl.

-In a short video for Affinity magazine, Issa laid out her entire concept for the show and it needs to happen asap.
+In a short video for the New Yorker (watch below), Issa laid out her entire concept for the show and it needs to happen asap.
 Basically, it would be the black version of Gossip Girl or 90210 — so, a bunch of rich black kids getting into shenanigans.
 Why hasn’t this happened yet?

 “I don’t think since, I would say, like Moesha, have we followed the lives of black teens.”